What is General Aviation?

 Sightseeing or air tours

-Why is General Aviation important to Europe?
+Why General Aviation Matters

 General Aviation – The Route to Decarbonising Aviation